Vaccination Services for Kittens and Cats

 At this stage, your kitten will receive multiple vaccines and booster shots.
-Feline friends can begin receiving vaccinations at around 6 to 8-weeks-old and they should get boosters every 3 to 4 weeks after that until they are 16-weeks-old.
+Feline friends can begin receiving vaccinations at around 8-weeks-old and they should get boosters every 3 to 4 weeks after that until they are 16-weeks-old.
 Your kitten will receive their core vaccines which protect against rabies, feline distemper, calicivirus and feline viral rhinotracheitis.
-Remember that the rabies vaccine is mandated by law – all pets need to receive it.

 What are non-core vaccines for kittens?

 In addition to their mandatory vaccines, your veterinarian may recommend non-core vaccines based on your pet’s lifestyle and exposure risk.
 These are optional vaccines.
 For example, a barn cat who may have different non-core vaccines than a house cat.
-Some of the non-core vaccines that may be suggested to you are FeLV (for when your cat turns 1-year-old), chlamydia felis, feline AIDS, and Bordetella Bronchiseptica.
+The main non-core vaccines that may be suggested to you is FeLV (Feline Leukemia Virus).

 Vaccination Services for Cats